Get News & Updates Directly To Your Inbox

 Of course, watermelons aren’t the only melons packed with nutrients.
-Cantaloupes are a good source of potassium, along with vitamins A and C. When slicing and dicing any of your melon favorites, be sure to keep it clean — melon rinds can host harmful bacteria.
+Cantaloupes are a good source of potassium, along with vitamins A and C. When slicing and dicing your favorites, take a few safety steps.
+Melon rinds can host harmful bacteria.

-When fruit is cut, bacteria on the surface can be transferred to the flesh.
-Here are some tips to reduce your chance from food-borne illness from melons:
+When fruit is cut, bacteria on its surface can be transferred to the flesh.
+To lower your chance of food-borne illness:

-From their sugary centers to their sweet juice, melons can attract all kinds of bio bugs -- which can bring disease with them.
-When you consider everything melons touch after being picked during, packing, storage and shipping surfaces, melons can have all kinds of bacteria growing on them.
+From their sugary centers to their sweet juice, melons can attract all kinds of bio bugs that can bring disease with them.
+If you consider everything melons touch when they are picked, packed, stored and shipped, it’s no surprise they can have all kinds of bacteria growing on them.
 When you jab a knife into a melon, you can push all the bacteria into its fruity center if you haven’t washed it first.

 Remember: wash, wash, wash your fruit before you eat it!
 And as the CDC suggests: "When in doubt, throw it out."

-These steps can help to prevent food-borne illness from bacteria.
-Should you suffer with a bout of food poisoning occur and need to see a doctor, remember, where you go matters!
+Should you suffer a bout of food poisoning and need to see a doctor, remember, where you go matters!
 Make sure to do your research about ERs versus urgent care now, and know when it's time to be seen in case of emergency.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.